kittinweb/My-Refocus-Assignments/README.md

 ## Introduction

 Hello there!
 My name is Kristina N. Tamayao-Calica, but you can call me Kitt.
-I've been married to my best friend for three years now, but our relationship goes back a total of 14 years.
-We live in Mabalacat City, Pampanga, and share our cozy 2-bedroom apartment with our adorable 10-month-old Boston Terrier named Jaxx.
+I've been married to my best friend for three years now, but our relationship goes back a total of 15 years.
+We live in Mabalacat City, Pampanga, and share our cozy 2-bedroom apartment with our adorable 2-year-old Boston Terrier named Jaxx.
 Fun fact: Jaxx and I share the same birthdate, August 11.
-After working in customer service for nine years, I decided to pursue my passion for web development, encouraged by my husband and my background in Information Technology.
+After working in customer service for over 9 years, I decided to pursue my passion for web development, encouraged by my husband and my background in Information Technology.

 ## Hobbies